Adobe Premiere Pro

 Approval is a process.

 After you’ve written a script, you’ll need to get approval from all of the stakeholders about what you’ve written.
-Those stakeholders can include managers and owners, department heads, business partners, or a legal department.
-Expect to go through multiple rounds of revisions and rewrites, and make sure everyone who needs to see the material weighs in.
+Those stakeholders can include managers and owners, department heads, business partners or a legal department.
+Expect to go through multiple rounds of revisions and rewrites and make sure everyone who needs to see the material can collaborate easily.
 “You want to get as much as possible approved before you start moving,” says Monnin.

 Training videos can look like nearly anything.
 They can be everything from a simple slideshow with a voice-over to ornate whiteboard animations.
 Live-action training videos are the most common, though.
 Most often, you’ll be getting a camera crew and actors together to make the script come to life.